 In a world that is so connected and always available, it’s easy to be distracted.
 We are constantly connected to our devices, available at the touch of a button at any given moment.
 Unplugging regularly and not being open to all of the distractions our modern connectivity brings can really open up new avenues in your life.

 When you unplug, and I mean completely unplug, you get the chance to sit down and enjoy what’s around you.
-You’re not distracted by your phone pinging, or your TV.
+You’re not distracted by your phone pinging or your TV.
 You can just enjoy your common, everyday surroundings and breathe.

 2. Enjoy Silence

 I know in our house there’s generally always noise buzzing.
 The radio, the TV, the kids playing the piano.
 Something is always making noise.
 And we tend to just drown out the noise, but we never sit down and turn it off and enjoy… silence.
-I love sitting down in the evening on the back deck, no distractions, no noise; with a glass of wine and enjoying the sounds of nature.
+I love sitting down in the evening on the back deck, with no distractions, no noise; with a glass of wine, and enjoying the sounds of nature.
 The frogs croaking, the crickets chirping, and right now, the locusts buzzing away in the trees.
-It really helps you put your day in perspective and shut off the constant buzzing in our daily lives.
+It really helps you put your day in perspective and shut off the constant buzzing in your daily lives.

 So, turn off the TV, the radio, the phone, all of it.
 And just enjoy the sound of silence.
 Try it every day, morning, noon, night or whenever is convenient for you.